ldv-klever/klever/docs/dev.rst

 This run/debug configuration is only useful if you are going to debug Klever Core.

-#.
-Select :menuselection:`Python`.
-#.
-Input *Core* in field :guilabel:`Name`.
-#.
-Specify the absolute path to script :file:`core/bin/klever-core` from the root directory of the main development
-   repository in field :guilabel:`Script`.
-#.
-Select project *core* in field :guilabel:`Project`.
-#.
-Extend existing value of environment variable :envvar:`PATH` so that CIF (:file:`cif` or :file:`compiler`),
-   Aspectator (:file:`aspectator`) and CIL (:file:`cilly.asm.exe`) binaries could be found (edit value of field :guilabel:`Environment variables`).
+* Extend existing value of environment variable :envvar:`PATH` so that CIF (:file:`cif` or :file:`compiler`), Aspectator (:file:`aspectator`) and CIL (:file:`cilly.asm.exe`) binaries could be found (edit value of field :guilabel:`Environment variables`).
-#.
-Specify the absolute path to the working directory in field :guilabel:`Working directory`.
+* Specify the absolute path to the working directory in field :guilabel:`Working directory`.

    .. note:: Place Klever Core working directory somewhere outside the main development repository.

-#.
-Deselect :guilabel:`Add content roots to PYTHONPATH` and :guilabel:`Add source roots to PYTHONPATH`.
-#. :menuselection:`OK`.

    .. note:: Klever Core will search for its configuration file :file:`core.json` in the specified working directory.
              Besides you can provide this file by passing its name as a first parameter to the script.

 Documentation run/debug configuration
 """""""""""""""""""""""""""""""""""""

-#.
-Select :menuselection:`Python docs --> Sphinx task`.
-#.
-Input *docs* in field :guilabel:`Name`.
-#.
-Specify *docs* in field :guilabel:`Input`.
-#.
-Specify *docs/_build/html* in field :guilabel:`Output`.
-#.
-Select project *docs* in field :guilabel:`Project`.
-#.
-Specify the absolute path to the root directory of the main development repository in field
-   :guilabel:`Working directory`.
-#.
-Deselect :guilabel:`Add content roots to PYTHONPATH` and :guilabel:`Add source roots to PYTHONPATH`.
-#. :menuselection:`OK`.

 .. note:: To build documentation by means of PyCharm 5.0.3 one has to remove :file:`pycharm-5.0.3/helpers/roman.py`::